 There are employment law attorneys who take cases on a contingency basis, which means that they do not get paid until you win your claim and recover compensation.
 Some employment lawyers do ask for a retainer to be paid upfront.

-Employment lawyers are familiar with the state and federal laws that apply to your wrongful termination claim and harassment and discrimination matters.
+Employment lawyers are familiar with the state and federal laws that apply to your wrongful termination claim as well as harassment and discrimination matters.

 You have a limited time, usually 180 days, to pursue a wrongful termination case after you have been fired from your job.